The Apostle Saint Simon

 However, Josephus attempted to trace the group’s origins back to a small uprising in 6 AD by a man named Judas of Galilee, who incited a rebellion in response to a Roman census—the very same Roman census that Luke claims led Mary and Joseph to Nazareth, where Jesus was born.

-The Sainthood of Simon the Zealot
+The Sainthood

 Simon, like the other Apostles, is regarded as a saint by the Roman Catholic Church, the Eastern Orthodox Churches, the Oriental Orthodox Churches, the Eastern Catholic Churches, the Anglican Church, and the Lutheran Church.